mpinheiro-it/GoRestaurant/README.md

 <img src="https://github.com/mpinheiro-it/GoRestaurant/blob/master/GoRestaurant.jpg" width="600">

 GoRestaurant is a web application for registering different types of dishes in a virtual menu.
-It uses a fake API that servers a JSON with the menu.
+It uses a fake API to get the menu data.

 This was a good exercise for migrating a React application from Javascript and Class Components to Typescript and Function Components.

-GoRestaurant is a web application for registering different types of dishes in a virtual menu.

 ## User Stories
 - The user can add a new dish